 Installing a security rope clip

-To help prevent theft, you can add a security rope clip and cable to your computer.
+To help prevent hardware theft, you can add a security rope clip and cable to your computer.
+After you add the security cable, make sure that it does not interfere with other cables that are connected to the computer.